 The primary goal of demand-side management is to defer or avoid energy usage and for customers to achieve the concomitant savings without requiring them to involuntarily sacrifice comfort or reliability, or accept undue risks.
 Additionally, demand-side management can be useful in reducing customer demands which, in the long run, may reduce or delay investments in fixed costs needed to meet peak demands (e.g., generation, bulk transmission).
 Further goals include providing new and innovative options to customers to help meet their energy needs, mitigating environmental impacts, and fostering increased modernization of the energy grid.
 The Commission recognizes and accepts that this goal of avoiding energy usage, if not properly addressed, can be detrimental to utilities and their owners under traditional cost-of-service ratemaking, especially where utilities are adequately meeting their obligation of producing low-cost, reliable energy services.
+For utilities operating under formulary rate plans, reduced revenues resulting from energy efficiency measures are already addressed in the existing plans.
 The Commission recognizes, further, that accomplishing the goals of demand-side management requires actions on the part of both the utility and its customers, which is different from actions associated with a utility adding a new supply resource.
-Therefore, utilities shall be allowed an opportunity to recover the reasonable and prudent costs incurred by them in making demand-side management investments. including an opportunity to earn a reasonable return thereon.
+Therefore, utilities shall be allowed an opportunity to recover the reasonable and prudent costs incurred by them in making demand-side management investments, including, where applicable, an opportunity to earn a reasonable return thereon.